You know, we have to do what's good for our party.

 How many times is Joe Biden going to have to jump on stage and direct him to go stage left or stage right?

-No, you're saying so.
+No, you're saying something.

 Listen, I've said it myself.

-I mean, it's it's every day now in his life, which is why we don't see him that often.
+I mean, it's every day now in his life, which is why we don't see him that often.

-They are hiding him, yet once again, he's hiding.
+They are hiding him, yet, once again, he's hiding.

 These people, they're not supposed to drive.